zyddnys/manga-image-translator/README.md

 [Optional if using Google translate]\
 Apply for Youdao or DeepL translate API, put your `APP_KEY` and `APP_SECRET` or `AUTH_KEY` in `translators/key.py`

+## Docker
+This project has docker support under `ryanolee/manga-image-translator` image.
+This docker image contains all required dependencies / models for the project.
+It should be noted that this image is fairly large (~ 5GB).

 ### Language Code Reference

 Used by the `--target-lang` argument.